 The scheme consists of localised communities representing active stakeholders such as hikers, bikers, exercise groups, tenants, nature photographers, researchers, regular users of the park and volunteers of the parks.
 Through the formation of the Friends of the Parks community, members will be able to play a more active role in promoting active and responsible uses of our Parks through ground-led programmes and initiatives.
 These programmes include habitat enhancement activities, guided walks, biodiversity surveys and coastal cleanups etc.

-There are currently nine Friends of the Parks communities:
+There are currently twelve Friends of the Parks communities:

 - Friends of Ubin Network (FUN)